Dynamic Interaction Between Asset Prices and Bank Behavior: A Systemic Risk Perspective: Simulation

 We also selected the total cash possessed by banks at time $t$ defined as

 and the total number of stocks held by banks at time $t$ computed by

 as representative quantities describing conditions of banks.
 The ratio of the trend followers to the total traders

-where $N_{t}$ is the number of trend followers, is used as an order parameter of this market.
-We can control $\alpha$ by changing $a_0$.
+where $N_{tf}(t)$ is the number of trend followers.
+Fraction $\alpha(t)$ is used as a parameter to characterize the financial market at time $t$.
+We can control $\alpha(t)$ by changing $a_i(t)$ for every bank $i$ at time $t$.
+Usually, the fraction of the number of trend followers to the total number of market participants varies in time due to the evolution of the mechanism of participants' trading strategies.
+To consider the temporal dependence of fraction $\alpha(t)$, we introduced some randomness to $a_i(t) = \bar{a}_i + a_i'(t)$, where $a'_i(t)$ is sampled from the uniform distribution $U(-\sigma_a, \sigma_a)$.
+Here $\sigma_a$ is a positive constant.

+Fig. \ref{fig:markets} shows the market prices at (a) $\alpha(0)=0.31$, (b) $\alpha(0)=0.48$, (c) $\alpha(0)=0.56$, and (d) $\alpha(0)=0.75$. $\alpha(0)=0.31$ (contrarians-dominant market) represents a case where contrarians are dominant in the market. $\alpha(0)=0.48$ (contrarians-predominant-market) corresponds to a case where contrarians are still dominant but trend followers are more in number than in the case of $\alpha(0)=0.31$.
+In the case of $\alpha(0)=0.56$ (trend-followers-predominant market), trend followers are more than contrarians in the market. $\alpha(0)=0.75$ (trend-followers-dominant market) shows a case where trend followers are dominant in the market.
+We compare the four cases and examine dependency of $\alpha(t)$ on the market condition.

+Tab. \ref{tab:markets} shows descriptive statistics of the market prices for the four cases.
+As shown in Fig. \ref{fig:alpha}, we confirmed that $\alpha(t)$ fluctuates with some variance and slightly varies in time due to a bankruptcy of banks.
+Namely, if a bank goes bankrupt at time $t$, then $N(t+1) = N(t) - 1$.
+If it is further a trend follower, then $N_{tf}(t+1) = N_{tf}(t) -1$.

-Fig. \ref{fig:markets} shows the market prices at (a) $\alpha=0.53$, (b) $\alpha=0.62$, (c) $\alpha=0.76$, and (d) $\alpha=0.81$.
-The duration of these plots corresponds to 100 years (36500 days).
+The duration of these plots corresponds to 100 years (36,500 days).
 Fig. \ref{fig:cashs} shows the total amount of cash and Fig. \ref{fig:stocks} shows the total amount of risky assets.
+Tabs. \ref{tab:cashs} and \ref{tab:stocks} show descriptive statistics of the total amount of cash and risky assets.

 When the market price goes down, the total amount of risky assets decreases and the total amount of losses increases.
-This situation can be confirmed at $\alpha=0.62$ and $\alpha=0.76$.
+This situation can be confirmed at $\alpha(0)=0.75$.

 If the ratio of the contraians to the total traders increases, then price movement seems to be mean-reverting.
-In the case of $\alpha=0.53$, the volatility seems to be smaller than other cases.
+As shown in Tab. \ref{tab:markets}, the variance of the contrarians-dominant-market at $\alpha(0)=0.31$ is the smallest in the four cases.
+Other cases ($\alpha(0)=0.56$ and $0.75$) show higher volatilities and correspond procyclical market behavior between bubbles and crashes.
+As shown in Tabs. \ref{tab:cashs} and \ref{tab:stocks} it is shown that the total amounts of cash and risky assets at $\alpha(0)=0.56$ become less volatile than other cases.
+This implies that the total amounts of cash and risky assets in the banking system of the trend-followers-predominant market at $\alpha(0)=0.56$ change less drastically than other cases ($\alpha(0)=0.75$).
+Namely, if trend followers are dominant in the market, then the procyclical behavior of the market becomes harmful for market participants and it may make banking systems more unstable.